 It's easy to make.
 Take the guesswork out of making rice when you use your Instant Pot!
 The Sauté function makes it easy to crisp the rice before setting it and forgetting it!

-It’s made with easy to find ingredients.
+It's made with easy to find ingredients.
 Sometimes the best foods are the simplest foods!
 This Instant Pot Mexican Rice is made with panty ingredients that are easily found or that you may already have on hand.
+If you haven't heard of tomato bouillon or caldo de tomate, you can usually find it right along side other bouillon cubes.

 It pairs well with all your favorite Mexican and Tex Mex dishes.
 Feeding the family or a crowd can be a lot easier when you have a filling side dish to offer along with dishes like my Ground Beef Tacos, Beef Burritos, and Instant Pot Mexican Beans.
 Don't forget to grab some chips and this delicious Homemade Guacamole too.